Begin Your Recovery

 Why Was AA Created?

 The founders of Alcoholics Anonymous initially created the 12-steps to establish a series of guidelines they believed showed the best way to overcome alcohol addiction.
-The traditional 12-step principles are based on spiritual principles and guidance; however, many non-religious people have found the structure and supportive nature of the program immensely helpful.
+The traditional 12-step principles are based on holistic principles and guidance; however, many non-religious people have found the structure and supportive nature of the program immensely helpful.

 While AA’s 12-steps emphasize the presence of God, each participant is encouraged to incorporate this presence based on their particular interpretation, understanding, and religious beliefs.